visitscotland/vs-design-system/README.md

 ## Developing the design system

 The best way to develop the design system is to run a local development instance of the documentation site, as detailed above.
-Using the

 To see how the local, modified version of the design system behaves in a target local project, carry out the following to link the target project's dependency to the local version, rather than the published version, of the design system assets: